sudoist/jigsaw-jcos.io/source/_posts/so-many-games-so-little-time-octopath-cotc.md

 ## Story

-I usually skip the story on mobile games but this one is an exception.
+I usually skip mobile game stories, but Champions of the Continent is an exception.

-My favorite was Auguste from Master of Fame, did not expect for it to go dark after being introduced he killed an actress on rehearsal/practice of choking.
+My favorite so far is Auguste from Master of Fame.
+The arc unexpectedly went dark when he killed an actress during a rehearsal scene involving choking—a moment I didn’t see coming.

 ## Progression

-As mentioned before, the Rubies are scarce but early game the pulls are enough to get started.
+Rubies (premium currency) are scarce, but early game pulls are enough to get you started.

-Random team composition with 4 star units are strong enough to finish first few parts of the story.

-Though the difficulty spikes on the last Bestower of All chapters.
+Even 4-star units can carry you through the first few story arcs, though difficulty spikes hit hard in the final Bestower of All chapters.

-Resource management is needed, needs some checking for guides and stuff for your units.
+Resource management is important—checking guides can help optimize your units.

-Contents are doable as free to play.

-I haven't played any of the Octopath Traveler game and I don't really follow the meta on which to pull so I just played however I want.
-This is a single player game after all.
-No pressure.
+I don’t follow meta or tier lists since it’s single-player—just pulling for characters I like.

-Over all feels like the game is pretty fair, just save your Rubies for meta or favorite characters you like.
+Overall, it feels fair: save your Rubies for either meta picks or personal favorites.

 ## Notables

 #### Strengths:
-  - Free to play friendly
+  - Free-to-play friendly
-  - No energy system (Can farm exp for characters as long as you want)
+  - No energy system (farm EXP anytime)
-  - Lots of characters and combos
+  - Lots of characters and team compositions

 #### Weaknesses:
-  - Live service game, can be shut down like FFBE (Final Fantasy Brave Exvius)
+  - Live service risk—could shut down like FFBE
-  - After finishing main story (Bestower of All), game slows down and you might not want to play for a while.
+  - Post-story slowdown after finishing Bestower of All

 ## My Thoughts

+This was my entry point into the Octopath Traveler series, and I’ve enjoyed it enough to grab both mainline games on sale.

-A great game to play if you want a new JRPG to get into.
+A great choice if you want a new JRPG to sink into without feeling pressured by competitive play.

-Served as an entry way to the Octopath Traveler series.

-Got the 2 games on sale.

 ![Octopath Traveler Steam sale](https://res.cloudinary.com/langitlupakintoncloud/image/upload/c_thumb,w_200,g_face/v1754740451/hugo/jcos.io/cotc/s5q1sew3evcamdhwwk7f.jpg)